johansyd/flex-installer/README.md

 Flex installer
 ==============

-flex-installer Installing flex SDK 4.12.1 from the command line for compiling actionscript and flex.
+flex installer: Installing flex SDK 4.12.1 from the command line for compiling actionscript and flex on linux.

 ###Dependencies: